fedebrando/SantaClausProblem/README.md

 ## v2

 In this version, Santa Claus and the reindeer deliver toys independently, with downstream synchronization.
-As with the previous version, you can run the program from the `build` directory using the following command:
+As with the previous version, you can run the program from the `build/bin` directory using the following command:

 ```shell
 ./main2